Trial Sign-up Journey

 The substantial friction occurs even before reaching the checkout

-We only scratched the surface when learning that over 50% of the total traffic drops off at the post builder (instead of during checkout, which is a more common scenario in a typical purchase flow).
+We only scratched the surface when learning that over half of the traffic drops off at the post builder (instead of during checkout, which is a more common in a typical purchase flow).
+We see a high volume of upgrade intent when freemium users click on feature entry points, meaning there's demand for purchasing premium features.

 Later's users vary from businesses to individuals and agencies.
 It turns out that upgrades are typically motivated by one specific feature, rather than a bundle of different features within a premium plan.